IUL - a Better Way to Play Catch-up for Retirement

 Many people - especially business owners and those in sales - may rotate between feast and famine from year to year.
 The ability to catch up during the good years is priceless to them.

 The ability to play catch-up with IUL may be one of its biggest advantages as compared to other retirement plans.
-Funding retirement through IUL may result in vastly more money available to such people at retirement.
+Funding retirement through IUL may result in vastly more money available to such people at retirement, and IUL is taxed like a Roth.
+If properly structured, there are no taxes on distributions.

 In addition to the catch-up provisions, IUL has no specific annual limit on contributions either.
 One is only limited by the amount the participant can qualify for, based on health and financial underwriting.
 It is possible for some people to contribute many hundreds of thousands of dollars per year to IUL.
 And since contributions are flexible, the catch-up capability is icing on the cake!(Back to IUL Table of Contents)